Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Emergence of Lorentz Symmetry

-for $\mathcal L_{K-G}$ the Klein-Gordon Lagrangian density.
-Therefore, the Wiener fractal measure admits a natural Lorentz symmetry due to the substantial fractality of the quantum scalar fields.
-More precisely, the different sign of the time and the spatial dimensions within the Lorentz metric is the immediate consequence of the fractality of $\phi$s.
-However, the partial derivations in (\ref {wiener5'}) are absolutely well-defined and justifiable since as far as we concentrate on ${\mathcal N}$-bounded functions the included quantum fields in the Wiener fractal measure are thoroughly smooth.
+Therefore, the Wiener fractal measure admits a natural Lorentz symmetry which stems from the substantial fractality of the scalar quantum fields.
+More precisely, the different signs of the time and the spatial dimensions within the Lorentz metric are the immediate implications of employing the fractality in the Wiener stochastic process.
+The sign of the time dimension comes from the Gaussian distribution in the Wiener's formula, but the signs of the spatial dimensions are the consequence of the fractal norm.
+Moreover, the partial derivations in (\ref {wiener5'}) are absolutely well-defined and justifiable, since as far as we concentrate on ${\mathcal N}$-bounded functions the included quantum fields in the Wiener fractal measure are smooth.
 Therefore, although the process of $\mathcal N \to \infty$ covers the whole space of fractal fields, according to the definition of the path-integral via (\ref {wiener4}), the smoothness of quantum fields is involved within the entire framework of the path-integration.